melonproject-archive/documentation/chapters/fund.md

 #### Modifiers

-`onlyUnlocked()`

-Before any execution, this modifier requires that the vault contract's `locked` state variable is `false`.
+None.

 &nbsp;

 #### Events

-`event Lock(bool status)`

-This event is triggered when the status of the `locked` state variable is changed.
-The event logs the new status.
+None.

 &nbsp;

 #### Public State Variables

-`bool public locked`

-A public boolean state variable which indicates the lock state of the vault.
+None.

 &nbsp;

 #### Public Functions

-`function lockdown() auth`

-This function requires that the caller is the `owner` or the current contract.
-The function only sets the `locked` state variable to `true`.
-&nbsp;

-`function unlock() auth`

-This function requires that the caller is the `owner` or the current contract.
-The function only sets the `locked` state variable to `false`.
-&nbsp;

-`function withdraw(address token, uint amount) onlyUnlocked auth`
+`function withdraw(address token, uint amount) external auth`

-This function requires that the caller is the `owner` or the current contract, and that the `locked` state of the vault be `false`.
-This function calls the `transfer()` ERC20 function of the provided asset token contract address, transferring ownership of the provided amount from the vault to the custody of the `owner`.
+This external function requires that the caller is the `owner` or the current contract.
+This function calls the `safeTransfer()` function from `TokenUser.sol`, safely transferring ownership of the provided amount from the vault to the custody of `msg.sender`.
 &nbsp;

 ---